 Where do you start when performing a regular maintenance check?
 We have put together a checklist for you.
 In addition, take a look at what to look for in each area.

 - Inspect Gearboxes: In any maintenance check, we suggest inspecting gearboxes for oil leakage or signs of excessive heat or noise.
 Ensure you remove any build-up that might prevent the release of heat.
 Consider upgrading your geardrives to higher IP ratings to reduce the risk of failure in critical washdown locations.

 - Assess all bearings and housings: Look for excessive greasing, burst or damaged seals.
 Also, look for signs of heat and noise.
 A golden rule with bearings – if there is any doubt replace it!

 - Roller components: Inspect all rollers.
 Replace where necessary.

 - Roller Endcaps and Bearings: Inspect all roller endcaps.
 Replace where necessary.

-- Chains and sprockets – Inspect chain condition, stretch, side flexing and often if the sprocket is worn this is a sure sign the chain is stretched, replace if necessary.
-Check alignment and tension.
+- Chains and sprockets – Inspect chain condition, stretch, side flexing.
+Often if the sprocket is worn this is a sure sign the chain is stretched.
+Replace if necessary.
+Also check alignment and tension.
 Tighten set screws.
 Clean and lubricate.
 Identifying whether chain is BS or ASA is very important.

 - Pulleys and V-Belts: Inspect shafts and keyways.
 Make sure taperlock bushes are located correctly.